Yuya Susumu: Pro Wrestling Freedoms (2010–2022)

-Susumu made his first appearance for Freedoms on 23rd November 2010 teaming with Onryo to defeat Madoka & Ricky Fuji.
+Susumu made his first appearance for Freedoms on 23 November 2010 teaming with Onryo to defeat Madoka & Ricky Fuji.
 He made sporadic appearances for the next couple of years before facing deathmatch wrestler Yuko Miyamoto in a Street Fight on Christmas Day 2012, resulting in a loss.
-Susumu was signed to Freedoms on 2nd May 2013.
-On 23rd March 2015, Susumu teamed up with Buffalo to defeat Gentaro & Kenichiro Arai for the King of Freedom Tag Team Championship, after Susumu submitted Arai with a Cross armbar.
+Susumu was signed to Freedoms on 2 May 2013.
+On 23 March 2015, Susumu teamed up with Buffalo to defeat Gentaro & Kenichiro Arai for the King of Freedom Tag Team Championship, after Susumu submitted Arai with a Cross armbar.
 Susumu then announced he would be going back to his real name, Yuya Susumu.
 After one successful defence against Hi69 & Tatsuhito Takaiwa, they lost the belts to Mammoth Sasaki & Kamui after Mammoth pinned Susumu.
 Susumu participating in a 1-day #1 contender's tournament for the King of Freedom World Championship.
 He submitted Toru Sugiura in the semi-finals, and scored a referee stop on Kenji Fukumoto to win the tournament, and earn the right to challenge Masashi Takeda.
 Susumu was unsuccessful in his challenge, being submitted with an Ankle Hold.
-On 15th September 2016, Susumu and Hayata defeated Gentaro & The Winger for win the King of Freedom Tag Team Championship, after Hayata hit the Headache on Gentaro.
-They successfully defended 4 times before losing the belts to The Brahman Brothers on 19th February 2017, after Brahman Shu pinned Hayata.
-On 2nd May, Susumu won his first singles title, defeating Gentaro for the UWA World Junior Heavyweight Championship, submitting him with a Cross Face Lock.
-Susumu defended against Psycho, Rey Paloma, Masamune, Kamui & Kenshin Chikano before losing the belt to "brother" Yasshi after a German Suplex on 2nd May 2018, exactly 1 year after he won the belt.
+On 15 September 2016, Susumu and Hayata defeated Gentaro & The Winger for win the King of Freedom Tag Team Championship, after Hayata hit the Headache on Gentaro.
+They successfully defended 4 times before losing the belts to The Brahman Brothers on 19 February 2017, after Brahman Shu pinned Hayata.
+On 2 May, Susumu won his first singles title, defeating Gentaro for the UWA World Junior Heavyweight Championship, submitting him with a Cross Face Lock.
+Susumu defended against Psycho, Rey Paloma, Masamune, Kamui & Kenshin Chikano before losing the belt to "brother" Yasshi after a German Suplex on 2 May 2018, exactly 1 year after he won the belt.
 4 months later, Susumu won the belt back from Yasshi with an Avalanche Falcon Arrow.
 After one successful defence against Shuichiro Katsumata, he lost the belt to Kenichiro Arai.

-On 12th September 2018, Scramble☆Time faced off in a singles match in the main event of a J-Stage event, with Seiki (now known as Seiki Yoshioka) defeating Susumu.
-Susumu won the UWA World Junior Heavyweight Championship back from Kenichiro Arai on 1st October 2019, defeating him with the Front Crush.
-His 3rd and so far final reign with the belt included successful defences against Naoki Tanizaki, Shuichiro Katsumata & Kengo before losing the belt to Kamui on 31st August 2020 after a Firebird Splash.
-Susumu unsuccessfully challenged for the belt on 17th November 2021 against Tatsuhito Takaiwa.
-On 2nd March 2022, Susumu unsuccessfully challenged for the King of Freedom Tag Team Championship with Kengo against Toru Suigura and Tomoya Hirata when Hirata pinned Susumu.
+On 12 September 2018, Scramble☆Time faced off in a singles match in the main event of a J-Stage event, with Seiki (now known as Seiki Yoshioka) defeating Susumu.
+Susumu won the UWA World Junior Heavyweight Championship back from Kenichiro Arai on 1 October 2019, defeating him with the Front Crush.
+His 3rd and so far final reign with the belt included successful defences against Naoki Tanizaki, Shuichiro Katsumata & Kengo before losing the belt to Kamui on 31 August 2020 after a Firebird Splash.
+Susumu unsuccessfully challenged for the belt on 17 November 2021 against Tatsuhito Takaiwa.
+On 2 March 2022, Susumu unsuccessfully challenged for the King of Freedom World Tag Team Championship with Kengo against Toru Sugiura and Tomoya Hirata when Hirata pinned Susumu.

-On 18th March 2022, Freedoms announced that Susumu would be parting ways with them after March.
+On 18 March 2022, Freedoms announced that Susumu would be parting ways with them after March.
 His final match will be on the 29th in Korakuen Hall teaming with Toru Sugiura & Tomoya Hirata to take on Takashi Sasaki, Mammoth Sasaki & Dragon Libre.